hpcgarage/spatter/README.md

 ## Publications and Citing Spatter

-Please see our latest paper submission on [arXiv](https://arxiv.org/abs/1811.03743) for experimental results and more discussion of the tool.
+Please see our latest paper on [arXiv](https://arxiv.org/abs/1811.03743) for experimental results and more discussion of the tool.
 If you use Spatter in your work, please cite it from the accepted copy from [MEMSYS 2020](https://dl.acm.org/doi/abs/10.1145/3422575.3422794).

 Lavin, P., Young, J., Vuduc, R., Riedy, J., Vose, A. and Ernst, D., Evaluating Gather and Scatter Performance on CPUs and GPUs.
 In The International Symposium on Memory Systems (pp. 209-222).
 September 2020.